MaryMet/pands-project/README.md

 The head prompt prints out the first ten rows of the dataset.
 The first ten lines are data points collected from the Setosa class.
 This is how the data was compiled/listed.
 The tail prints out the last ten lines of the data set.
 This data belongs to class virginica - because of how the data was compliled/listed.
 The unique prompts is a different method of naming the variet/class and the data points collected for each.
+The null command lists any missing entries - there were none

 ### Scattergraphs ###